-to a 100-year storm event, including allowance for climate change, will be contained within the Tara-Ika area.
-This will be through a combination of plumbed-in rainwater tanks - so they can be used for non-potable uses soakpits and stormwater treatment wetlands and basins, which will be incorporated into recreation areas as appropriate.
+An innovative approach will be taken for stormwater disposal to help future-proof the area from climate change and natural hazards, and to protect infrastructure.
+All stormwater for up to a 100-year storm event, including allowance for climate change, will be contained within the Tara-lka area.
+This will be through a combination of plumbed-in rainwater tanks - so they can be used for non-potable uses - soakpits and stormwater treatment wetlands and basins, which will be incorporated into recreation areas as appropriate.
 A key objective of the stormwater management approach is to manage the quantity and quality of stormwater runoff to avoid further degradation of water quality in Punahau/Lake Horowhenua.